 - Higher salary upon graduation: MSCS graduates have gone on to earn about 30% more than BSCS graduates.

 - Highly valued research experience: MSCS graduates get extensive lab experience under faculty mentorship.

 - More marketable skills: MSCS graduates have a wider range of research and technological skills, and are more desirable to recruiters.

 Program Options for the On-Campus or Hybrid Master’s in Computer Science

 Accelerated Bachelor’s to Master’s in Computer Science Program

 For students currently earning a bachelor’s in computer science degree, Georgia Southern offers an accelerated track to an M.S. in Computer Science degree.
 This program combines 124 hours from the B.S. in Computer Science and 30 hours from the MSCS to exceed the required 150 unique hours between the undergraduate and graduate degree programs.
 The option is available for both the thesis and non-thesis MSCS tracks.

-For students wanting to pursue the MSCS degree without a prior bachelor’s degree in a computing field, we offer online courses that students can pass to qualify for admission to the M.S. in Computer Science program.
+For students wanting to pursue the MSCS degree without a prior bachelor’s degree in a computing field, we offer courses that students can pass to qualify for admission to the M.S. in Computer Science program.

 Questions?
 Contact Us

 Federal law requires colleges and universities to make certain disclosures to prospective students of these programs.
 These disclosures include information on the University’s authority to operate outside of Georgia, complaint processes, adverse actions, and refunds.